Planning a Career in Law

 No matter how strong the recommendations, they cannot overcome poor grades or low LSAT scores.
 This means that each student's academic performance is the key that opens the door to law school and to a subsequent career in law.
 The LSAT should be taken in June of the student's junior year or September-October of the senior year.
 Applications to law schools should be submitted by December of the senior year, although many law schools accept them later.

-Most prelaw students at Georgia College major in political science or business administration.
+Most prelaw students at Georgia College major in political science, philosophy, or business administration.
 However, music education majors, biology, English, history, psychology, and economics majors have all done well in law school after graduating from Georgia College.

-Regardless of major, a prelaw adviser is always available to you in the selection of courses and provide counseling and advice on law school admission requirements.
+Which ever academic program you chose, you should focus on a curriculum that will develop your critical thinking skills.
+Likewise, a prelaw adviser and major specific advisor is always available to you in the selection of courses and to provide counseling and advice on law school admission requirements.